rt-net/stack-chan/firmware/mods/README.md

         - $npm run mod --target=esp32/m5stack_cores3 ./mods/face/manifest.json

 ## Chatty stack-chan(Ubuntu)
-- CharGPT is used to talk to the stack properly.
+- ChatGPT is used to talk to the stack properly.
 - MacOS is out of scope.
 - Windows is not covered because the Wi-Fi bridge does not work properly.
 - A paid plan is required to run ChatGPT from the app.